Trelawny, Black Hill, Ballarat: Winifred Philippa White (Bryant)

 Trelawny had been put up for auction on 10 February 1909 on the direction of the Executor of R.F.
 Bryant's estate.
 The property for sale was described as being 2 1/4 acres freehold land with a "Commodius Family Residence" consisting of a dining room, drawing room, hall, four bedrooms, breakfast room, bathroom, pantry, kitchen, with hot and cold water sources, large underground tank, cellar, three detached rooms, two stall stables, feed room, loft, ranch house, and outbuildings.

 In 1909 Winifred Philippa White (Bryant) (1882–1963), Married Woman, bought the property from her mother, Mary Bryant.

 R.T. and Mary Bryant had 13 children; John Venning Bryant (1862–1940) born in England, Robert Ford Bryant (junior) (1864–1945) born at sea, and her other 11 children being born in Ballarat or Clunes, Victoria.
-Eight of the Bryant children were alive when their mother, Mary, passed away in 1921, yet it was only her third youngest child, Winifred, who was interested in buying the family home.
+Eight of the Bryant children were alive when their mother, Mary, died in 1921, yet it was only her third youngest child, Winifred, who was interested in buying the family home.

 Winifred owned the property from 1909 until she transferred both Allotments 5 & 6 to her younger sister, Elsie Caroline Lemin (Bryant), Married Woman, in 1916.

 Winifred and her husband, William White (1874–1931), moved from Ballarat to Finley in New South Wales to farm.
-William committed suicide in 1931 and Winifred remained in Finley, passing away there 35 years later, in 1963.
+William committed suicide in 1931 and Winifred remained in Finley, dying there 35 years later, in 1963.
 These were particularly hard years for farmers, with almost continual drought, and mouse plagues.
 The Whites, like many others, had to stand the legs of their tables in buckets of water to prevent the mice from getting up on to where they were eating.